-Fig. 36: Development of global solar thermal capacity in operation [14]
+Fig. 36: Solar water heating collectors global capacity till 2015 [17]

-The vast majority of the total installed capacity in operation was installed mostly in China and also in Europe, which together accounted to 82% in 2013.
+The vast majority of the total installed capacity in operation was installed mostly in China, but also in Europe, which together accounted to 82% in 2013.
 This and the other shares can be seen in figure 37, which does not distinguish between the different types of collectors (glazed and unglazed water and air collectors).